ivaylo5ev/website/community/contributing/coding-guidelines.md

 ### Don't lock on Types and Strings

 Code like lock (typeof (T)) is not good.
 Type objects can be shared across appdomains, which can lead to unexpected behavior.
 Also, if the type is public, a user could lock on the type and create deadlocks.
 Strings are interned, and thus the same type of problems can occur.
-In general, the best practice is to do:
+In general, the best practice to create a static lock is to do:

 ``` csharp
 static object lockobj = new object ();